PDP nullifies Ekiti ward delegate congresses

 The resolutions of the party said: “That all parties and stakeholders have agreed to abide by the decision of the party in all matters relating to all issues concerning the position of the party in Ekiti state.

-“That the three-man ad hoc ward delegate congresses in Ekiti state held on 15th January, 2022 is hereby nullified.
+“That the 3-man ad-hoc ward delegate congresses in Ekiti state held on 15th January 2022 is hereby nullified.

 “That the party’s governorship primary election shall be conducted using the statutory/automatic delegate list.